codebar/tutorials/python/lesson2/tutorial.md

     >>> name = 'codebar'
     >>> url = "codebar.io"

-Now type `name` and `url` to see these strings shown back to you.
+Now type `print(name)` and `print(url)` to see these strings shown back to you.
 As you can see Python allows both single and double quotes to denote a string variable.
 Double quotes are required if there is going to be an apostrophe in the string.

 For example: